unused/xenomap/README.md

 # Interactive Map for Xenoblade Chronicles X

 Is an interactive map in first place to find location of enemies while troopmissions, where time is limited.
+Visit [http://unused.github.io/xenomap/](http://unused.github.io/xenomap/) to see current version.

 ## Development Notes